mozilla/taar/README.md

   Manage the TAARLite redis cache.

-  This expecte that the following enviroment variables are set:
+  This expecte that the following environment variables are set:

   REDIS_HOST REDIS_PORT